james-willett/james-willett.com/content/posts/scala/scala-basics/3-functional-programming/what-is-a-function/index.md

 # Scala Function Types

 Let's use the **MyFunction** trait that we just defined.
-We will create an instance of the **MyFunction** trait, which transforms an int into another int.
-The **apply** method of the class takes an element of type int and returns another int.
-The implementation is that we double the int:
+We will create an instance of the **MyFunction** trait, which transforms an Int into another Int.
+The `apply` method of the class takes an element of type Int and returns another Int.
+The implementation is that we double the Int:

 ```scala
   val doubler = new MyFunction[Int, Int] {